-As at 31 December 2019 the aggregate value of the buildings buildings classified to property and equipment was 8% of the total Bank's assets.

-Our audit procedures in respect of the buildings classified to property and equipment included examination of the significant assumptions applied.

-Bank's management measured the fair value of the buildings classifies to property and equipment bases on an analysis of current market information.
+As at 31 December 2020, the aggregate value of the buildings classified to property and equipment was 6% of the total Bank's assets.
+Bank's management measured the fair value of the buildings classifies to property and equipment bases available market information on the value of similar on an assessment of an independent appraiser engaged by the Bank's management and analysis of current market information.

 The valuation of such assets is carried out using unobservable inputs and assumptions.
 Changes of these inputs and assumptions may have a significant impact on the result of the valuation.
-Due to the significance and subjectivity of these valuations they are included in the key audit matters.
+Due to the significance and subjectivity of this valuation it is included in the key audit matters.